-N ext to the power of believing prayer and the power of obedient discipleship to Jesus through His Word, probably the most effective resource given to Christians is the key to their front door.
+N ext to the power of believing prayer and the power of obedient discipleship to Jesus through His Word, probably the most effective resource given to Christians is their home.
 When a believing family discovers how to unlock their home and invite others in, that family takes on new significance in the program of God on earth and becomes a base of operation for the Holy Spirit in their community.

-What wouldn't you give to have had Jesus choose your guest room as a place to celebrate the Last Supper or as the place where He would pour out the Holy Spirit?
+Wouldn't you have been thrilled if Jesus chose your guest room as a place to celebrate the Last Supper or as the room where He would pour out the Holy Spirit?
 What if you could have been the family that hosted a prayer vigil for Peter on the night of his execution-and then have Peter himself show up on your doorstep, miraculously released from prison?
-Or here is my fantasy: I have always wished I could trade places with the two guys who first met Jesus on His resurrection day and recognized Him when He broke bread at their table (Luke 24:30-31).
+Or here is my wish: I have always wished I could trade places with the two guys who first met Jesus on His resurrection day and recognized Him when He broke bread at their table (Luke 24:30-31).
 After Jesus vanished right before their eyes, they ran all the way back to Jerusalem and got to inform the disciples that Jesus had risen from the dead-and while they were there, Jesus Himself came and those two men got to share in the reunion.
 That was a day I'm sure they never stopped talking about!

 One thing all of these families had in common was that they welcomed people into their homes.
-The folks in Jerusalem with the upstairs guest room, were known to Jesus for their hospitality.
-He had such confidence in them that He could send Peter without an introduction to simply say (Luke 22:11), "The Teacher says to you, 'Where is the guest room where I may eat the Passover with My disciples?'"
-Jesus knew that their home was available for Him to use, because they had already committed it to be open for the Lord's purposes, and that was the home that He chose for His Last Supper.
+The folks in Jerusalem with the upstairs guest room were known to Jesus for their hospitality.
+He had such confidence in them that He could send Peter without an introduction to simply say (Luke 22:11), "The Teacher says to you, 'Where is the guest room where I may eat the Passover with My disciples?"
+Jesus knew that their home was available for Him to use, because they had already offered it to the Lord for His purposes, and that was the home that He chose for His Last Supper.
 What an honor!